 Jack Frost is surprisingly dark but also funny and entertaining to rewatch as an adult.
-It's about a young boy who lost his busy father in a tragic accident, only to have him come back to life on Christmas in the form of a snowman on the family's front lawn.
+It's about a young boy who lost his busy father in a tragic accident, only to have him come back to life on Christmas day in the form of a snowman.
 It's about second chances, the power of family bonds, and the joy of the holidays.

 Jingle All the Way (1996)